Codecademy/docs/content/general/concepts/user-interface-design/user-interface-design.md

 User interface (UI) design is the art and science of maximizing the usability of a digital product or service.
 With the advent of web applications, responsive design, and mobile development, UI design has grown into a field of its own.

-Overall, users have less and less tolerance for a text-heavy UI — especially on smaller devices.
+Overall, users have less and less tolerance for a text-heavy UI, especially on smaller devices.
 Poor UI leads to a poor user experience (UX), and many people flee at the sight of a poorly designed screen.
 As a result, many sites and apps invest a lot of time and effort into making their UI responsive with visually appealing and easy-to-use functions.

 ## Design Rules